 Another important characteristic of Maxwell - Princeton is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-A relatively large number of people in Maxwell - Princeton telecommute to their jobs.
-Overall, about 13.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.22% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Maxwell - Princeton, however, the average commute to work is quite long.
 On average, people spend 31.42 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, the citizens of Maxwell - Princeton rank slightly lower than the national average.
-16.23% of adults 25 and older in Maxwell - Princeton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Maxwell - Princeton with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.23% of adults in Maxwell - Princeton have a bachelor's degree or advanced degree.

 The per capita income in Maxwell - Princeton in 2022 was $32,017, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $128,068 for a family of four.
 However, Maxwell - Princeton contains both very wealthy and poor people as well.